-Attendance is mandatory in this course, and student roll will be taken for class meetings, at the discretion of the instructor.
+Attendance is mandatory in this course, and student roll will be taken at several different class meetings, at the discretion of the instructor.
+Since this particular class is large in size, roll may be taken at rotating intervals or by other methods devised by the instructor.
 This policy is in conjunction with a University-wide effort to bolster student attendance, as research has shown that students who attend class regularly have improved performance scores.
 Attendance scores are based on 100 total points.
-Each student is allowed three unexcused absences before it affects their attendance score.
-After three unexcused absences, your attendance score drops 10 points for each unexcused absence.
+Each student is allowed one unexcused absence before it affects their attendance score.
+After one unexcused absence, your attendance score drops 20 points for each following unexcused absence.
 See table below: